JacopoPan/a-minimalist-guide/READMORE-Part3.md

 > A minimalist guide to  a few frameworks⁠—on Ubuntu and Vector computing⁠—for the person who was born yesterday
 >> Written by a novice for the novice

-# Part 3 - Simulating Multiple UAVs with AirSim and ROS
+# Part 3 - Simulating Multiple UAVs with AirSim

 ubuntu 18.04 lts on lenovo p52
 i7-8850H